inchron/callisto/README.md

 #### Categorization
 * Categories in library
+* Used to define scope of scaling
 * Can be assigned based on known functionality (FFT, DCT, StateMachine, ...)
-* Used to define scope of scaling
 * Annotations
-** PMU data
+  * Performance data
-** Can be filled from processed traces
+  * Can be filled from processed traces

 #### Benchmarks
 * Linked to categories